casouri/collab-mode/src/README.md

 see is that she deletes the X but it soon comes back.

 In a completely correct system (POT or COT), Alice should see the X stay deleted.
-But I’d say that our system is still correct.
+But I’d say that our system is still correct (under a different definition of correctness).
 Since the ops are concurrent, there aren’t causal relationship between them.
 We know Alice’s op arrives at the server before Bob’s op does, but nothing stops us from pretending that Bob’s op arrives first.
-(The only nice thing of distributed systems, eh?)
+(The only saving grace of distributed systems, eh?)

 From user’s view, Alice can just delete the X again.
-Users might not even consider this is unexpected behavior: Alice and Bob are editing on the same text concurrently, some conflict is expected.
-I consider this a acceptable price to pay for simplicity and efficiency.
+Users might not even consider this unexpected behavior: Alice and Bob are editing on the same text concurrently, some conflict is expected.
+I consider this an acceptable price to pay for simplicity and efficiency.

 The good news is that transforming inverse ops don't have the decoupled do-undo pair problem, since we transform it only once,